dario-vega/oug/demo-lab-nosql/setup-environment/setup-environment.md

     ![](images/create-compartment.png)

-## Task 2: Create an API Key and Auth Token For Your User
+## Task 2: Create an API Key For Your User

 1. Top right, click on your Profile -> User Settings.